Searching for Brass Band Music? Visit the Brass Band Music Shop

 A Maritime Overture seeks to portray various aspects of the sea, from the gentle lapping of the waves at the start to the storms and battles later on.
 Beautiful English horn (cued otherwise) solo opportunity, and outstanding display for percussionists.
 A likely candidate for festival and contest music.

-Estimated delivery 7-14 working days
+Estimated dispatch 7-14 working days

 PDF View Music

-Maritime March - By John O'Reilly
+Maritime March - John O'Reilly

 "Maritime March" is a "jaunty" British-style march opening up in the key of C natural minor (Aeolian mode).
 Sixteenth notes combined with simple syncopations highlight the second strain in a question-and-answer section that pits the woodwinds against the brass.
 The traditional trio moves to the key of E-flat and features the low clarinets in unison with the French horns.
 This is a very appealing march that will be easy to put together and really make your young band shine.
-This piece correlates to Accent on Achievement Book 2, Page 15.
+This piece correlates to Book 2, Page 15.

-Estimated delivery 3-5 days
+Estimated dispatch 3-5 working days

 • £104.95